Access to Your 1098-T Statement

 - Students whose qualified tuition and related expenses are covered by a formal billing arrangement between an institution and the student's employer, or a government entity.

-The 1098-T is available through TouchNet Bill+Payment at the end of January each year.
+The 1098-T is available through TouchNet Bill+Payment by January 31st.

 If you are no longer a student at Willamette University and you no longer have access to Bill+Payment, you can find your 1098-T forms at Heartland ECSI.
 When logging in, please remember that our school code is Q5 and your account number is your Willamette student ID number.
 If you forgot your password, you can call ECSI customer support at 1-866-428-1098.

-Those who were granted "authorized user" access in TouchNet's Bill+Payment prior to December 31, 2017 may have trouble viewing their student's 1098-T online even though the student has access on his or her login.
+Those who were granted "authorized user" access in TouchNet's Bill+Payment prior to December 31, 2017 may have trouble viewing their student's 1098-T online.

 - Log in to TouchNet Bill+Payment